iron87/iac-challenge/README.md

 ## Securing Docker Api

-Use the `generate-cert.sh` to generate the certificates, then copy them to the `docker-cert` dir
+Use the `generate-cert.sh` to generate the certificates, then copy them to the `docker-cert` dir.

 I tried to configure the geerlingguy.docker using the `docker_daemon_options` var but there is an issue (https://github.com/geerlingguy/ansible-role-docker/pull/348) releated to this configuration.

-Then I need to create a new role **TBD**
+Then I needed to create a new role **secure_docker_api**

-Check if it works (add an entry to /etc/hosts, in order to resolve kira-challenge.io)
+Check if it works (add an entry to /etc/hosts, in order to resolve kira-challenge.io) running this command:

 ```bash
 docker --tls  --tlscert cert.pem --tlskey key.pem --tlsverify --tlscacert ca.pem  --host=tcp://kira-challenge.io:2376 info